 Flame weeding is the use of intense heat, usually produced by a propane torch or other fuel-burning device, to kill weeds.
 This organic option for weeding causes the water and sap inside the plant cell to boil and expand rupturing the cell walls and causing the plant to wilt and die.

 Flame weeding is most effective on small, young plants.
-Broadleaf weeds are more completely controlled with this method than grasses as many grasses have growing points just below the ground or are protected by a sheath that is not adequately killed by the heat of the torch.
-Perennial weeds or those that are well established will require multiple applications approximately every two weeks to kill newly emerging growth and exhaust the root system, fully killing the plant.
-Often using flame weeding in conjunction with other methods of weed control, like cultivation, is more effective on perennial weeds than utilizing flame weeding alone.
-Flame weeding is a particularly effective form of weed control in areas where desirable plants are not nearby, such as in the cracks of driveways and patios or when utilizing the stale seedbed technique for weed management.
-Flame weeding is non-selective, impacting any plant nearby.
+Broadleaf weeds are more completely controlled with this method than grasses.
+Flame weeding is a particularly effective form of weed control in areas where desirable plants are not nearby, such as in the spaces between pavers or when utilizing the stale seedbed technique for weed management.

 Mulches control weeds by preventing the germination of weed seeds.
 Established weeds should be destroyed prior to the application of the mulch.
 In addition to weed control, mulches help conserve soil moisture, reduce soil erosion, prevent crusting of the soil surface, keep foliage, fruits, and vegetables clean, and may reduce disease problems.